 That’s the worst proposal I’ve ever seen.
 You never said what you wanted to do, what it would cost, or why we should do it.
 Other than omitting the three key elements of a proposal it was great.

 While “honest” comes naturally to me, I really like the “kind” principle.
 I stand behind the vast majority of feedback I’ve given over the years.
 It’s always been honest and usually been accurate.
 I’ve been unafraid to put hard issues on the table that other managers were afraid to confront.
-I am proud that I have helped people identify and eliminate issues that would have otherwise limited them and/or developed strengths that helped propel them.
+I am proud that I have helped people identify and eliminate weaknesses that would have otherwise limited them and/or developed strengths that helped propel them.

 But I am equally certain that I could almost always have found a better way of expressing my feedback had I known about and applied the kind principle.